Unboxed-Software/solana-course/content/immutable-owner.md

 }
 ```

-Now we can run `npm run start`.
+Now we can run `esrun src/index.ts`.
 This test should log a failure message similar to the one from the previous test.
 This means that both of our token accounts are in fact immutable and working as intended.

 Congratulations!
 We’ve just created token accounts and tested the immutable owner extension!
+If you are stuck at any point, you can find the working code on the `solution` branch of [this repository](https://github.com/Unboxed-Software/solana-lab-immutable-owner/tree/solution).

 # Challenge